microsoft/language-server-protocol/_specifications/specification-3-15.md

 #### <a href="#textDocument_synchronization" name="textDocument_synchronization" class="anchor">Text Document Synchronization</a>

 Client support for `textDocument/open`, `textDocument/change` and `textDocument/close` notifications is mandatory in the protocol and clients can not opt out supporting them.
+This includes both full and incremental syncronization in the `textDocument/change` notification.
 In addition a server must either implement all three of them or none.
 Their capabilities are therefore controlled via a combined client and server capability.

 <a href="#textDocument_synchronization_cc" name="textDocument_synchronization_cc" class="anchor"></a>_Client Capability_:
 * property path (optional): `textDocument.synchronization.dynamicRegistration`